ensaas/document/EnSaaS-K8s-Service/Management_Portal_user_guide_en.md

 EnSaaS-K8s-Service based on Kubernetes, but not only Kubernetes.
 It provides users with out-of-the-box microservice framework, enterprise-level container management platform, multi-level tenant workspace and consistent infrastructure encapsulation, providing full life cycle management for applications.
+This manual will guide you to use EnSaaS-K8s-Service from the following aspects: Application Management, Resource Management, User Management and Permission Management.

 # 1. Application Management